Unaudited Future-Oriented Statement of Operations

 Grants and scholarships (transfer payments) are recognized as an expense in the year in which the entitlement of the recipient has been established, the transfer is authorized, and all eligibility criteria have been met.

 Operating expenses are recorded when goods are received or services are rendered, on an accrual basis.
-Vacation pay and compensatory leave are accrued as the benefits are earned under the respective collective agreements.
+Vacation pay and compensatory leave are accrued as the benefits are earned under the respective collective agreement.
 Services provided without charge by other government departments and agencies for accommodation and the employer’s contribution to the health and dental insurance plans are recorded as operating expenses at their estimated cost.

 Expenses also include provisions to reflect changes in the value of assets, including provisions for bad debt on accounts receivable and amortization of tangible capital assets, which is done on a straight-line basis over the estimated useful life of the asset as follows:

-Asset class Amortization period Computer hardware 3 years Computer purchased and developed software 5 years Machinery and equipment 5 years Other equipment (including furniture) 7 years Motor vehicles 7 years Leasehold improvements Lesser of the remaining term of lease or useful life of the improvement
+Asset Class Amortization Period Computer hardware 3 years Computer purchased and developed software 5 years Machinery and equipment 5 years Other equipment (including furniture) 7 years Motor vehicles 7 years Leasehold improvements Lesser of the remaining term of lease or useful life of the improvement

 Revenues are recognized in the period in which the related transactions or the event that gives rise to the revenues occurred.
 Respendable revenues are revenues provided under a revolving fund or a net-voting authority and are netted against the costs of operations.